Skip to content

 What makes a good coffee grinder?

-Quality design and durable materials are more likely to produce a consistent grind size after years of use.
+Quality design and durable materials determine the longevity of a product and its impact on the environment, but will also determine consistency of coffee grind size after years of use.

-Grinders are typically simple machines, but in a few cases they can be needlessly complicated.
+Grinders are typically simple machines, but in a few cases they can be needlessly complicated or poorly designed.

 Of course, there are popular bad grinders, and unpopular good grinders.
 However, popularity means more online resources, a stronger community for troubleshooting, and ease of finding replacement parts.